 As chief marketing officer for Real Agent Pro in Rochester, N.Y., she has actualized her dreams of building both a successful personal and professional life for herself.
-In between getting married and raising two daughters, Monte earned her MBA and has since accumulated years of corporate and startup experience in marketing and management.
+In between getting married and raising two daughters, Monte earned her MBA at the University of Rochester’s Simon Business school and has since accumulated years of corporate and startup experience in marketing and management.
 She also makes time to give back to her community by volunteering and serving on nonprofit boards.

 We recently spoke with Monte, an alumna of The Consortium, about how her education and varied experience have helped her in her career and what lessons she has learned along her path to success.

 What role has your background played in your career decisions and success?

 The fact that I pursued college in the first place was because of my background.
 I grew up very poor, I grew up in group homes and foster homes, and I knew that I wanted a better life for myself when I grew up.
 I knew that education was the key to changing the dynamics for my future and me.

 So, from childhood, I always knew I wanted to get an education.
 There was no question that I was going to go to college, and I worked in a hospital as a teenager to help pay for my education.